-GLITCH COFFEE & ROASTERS is a coffee shop in Jinbocho that specialises in pour over coffee.
-With a cup of coffee ranging from 1000 to 4000 yen depending on the bean, it’s probably not somewhere you would want to frequent every day, but good if you’re keen to see what really good pour over coffee can taste like.
+GLITCH COFFEE & ROASTERS is a coffee shop in Jinbocho that specialises in light roast pour-over coffee.
+With a cup of coffee ranging from 1000 to 4000 yen depending on the bean, it’s probably not somewhere you would want to frequent every day, but good if you’re keen to see what really good pour-over coffee can taste like.

 Glitch is quite popular and I had heard that there can be really long lines, so my husband and I arrived at the store just after 9am.
 (Bringing the husband is also a tactical decision - with 2 people, you can share more cups of coffee without having a caffeine overdose).